laravel/docs/upgrade.md

     MailManager::createSymfonyTransport($config);

 ##### `Illuminate\Mail\Message`

-The Illuminate\Mail\Message class now contains an instance of Symfony\Component\Mime\Email instead of Swift_Message so all forwarding calls in userland will need to be updated.
-Here are some examples which were possible with SwiftMailer but are not possible anymore with Symfony Mailer (most people are probably using the laravel style already):
+The `Illuminate\Mail\Message` class now contains an instance of `Symfony\Component\Mime\Email` instead of `Swift_Message` so all forwarding calls in user-land will need to be updated.
+Here are some examples which were possible with SwiftMailer but are not possible anymore with Symfony Mailer (most people are probably using the Laravel style already):

     // IF YOU USED THIS
     $message